 Notes

-1 This is a compilation of the Native Title (State Provisions) Act 1999.
-The following table contains information about that Act 1a.
+This is a compilation of the Native Title (State Provisions) Act 1999.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

-Compilation Table
+Compilation table